We’ve updated the information in this blog post. For more information on the e-book Porn-Free Church, click here.

 - Pure Desire Ministries – The ministry of Pure Desire equips churches to create the kind of communities needed to help those caught in destructive porn addiction.
 Their resources include books and DVD training seminars.

 - Faithful and True Ministries – Mark Laaser is one of the leading experts in the area of sex addiction.
 His ministry offers a host of therapy groups, individual and couples counseling, workshops, and training opportunities.

 - NANC Directory – The National Association of Nouthetic Counselors has certified and trained biblical counselors all over the US.
 For over 30 years this association of pastors and lay church leaders have helped thousands of people through their biblically faithful approach to counseling.
 Their website has a directory of counselors.

 - Stone Gate Resources – This is an eight-day, intensive, live-in program that helps those trapped in sexual addiction.
 Stone Gate is located in a rural area just twenty miles north of Colorado Springs.
 Dr. Harry Schaumburg’s program includes private biblical counseling, interactive seminars, lectures, and guided study.

 - Good books – Check out A Biblical Guide to Counseling the Sexual Addict, by Steve Gallagher, and Addictions: A Banquet in the Grave, by Ed Welch.
 These are great books that explain the biblical process of restoration for the sexual addict.

 - Covenant Eyes Accountability Software – Those who are compulsively looking at pornography online can find accountability using Covenant Eyes software.
 There is a clear cycle to porn addiction, and when an accountability partner understands this cycle they can assist someone through the process of recovery.
-This program is free for accountability partners and is only $7.99/month for the software user (discounts are available for group accounts).

 . . . .